 - We avoid or disclose conflicts of interest

 - We communicate at the right time, to the right people, with the right message

 - We communicate in an honest, transparent, and accurate way

 - We document our books, records, and actions with integrity and attention to detail

 Code of Conduct

-Our Code of Conduct serves as the foundational tool to ensure employees do the right thing in their day-to-day operations.
+Our Code of Conduct serves as a foundational tool to ensure employees do the right thing in their day-to-day operations.
 The biotechnology industry is dynamic and ever-changing, and no one can assume that the right course of action is always clear.
-Our Code, with support of our existing principles, policies, and procedures, described in more detail below, provides guidance for our decisions and actions.
+Our Code, with support from our existing principles, policies, and procedures, described in more detail below, provides guidelines for our decisions and actions.